Majorization ladder in bosonic Gaussian channels: Discussion and perspectives

 which holds for all BGCs conditionally on conjecture~\eqref{eq:conjecture}.
 We have numerically verified this conjecture, but have not been able to prove it analytically.
 Further, we should note that it is not valid any more if the components $n_i$'s take other values than 0 or 1.
 Yet, Eq. \eqref{eq:natural-path} provides a neat construction for a path of input states of increasing energy producing output states of increasing disorder as measured by majorization theory.

-Finally, an interesting extension of the current work could be to investigate the existence of a majorization ladder (or majorization lattice) for multimode bosonic Gaussian channels that are gauge-covariant (i.e., covariant with respect to orthogonal rotations in phase space).
+Finally, we should note that all the results of this work are restricted to phase-insensitive Gaussian channels, where the environment is taken to be a thermal state.
+However, in the case of phase-sensitive Gaussian channels that are built with a squeezed thermal state in the environment, we should observe a similar majorization ladder with squeezed Fock states at the input (with the same squeezing parameter as the environment).
+Another interesting extension of the current work could be to investigate the existence of a majorization ladder (or majorization lattice) for multimode bosonic Gaussian channels that are gauge-covariant (i.e., covariant with respect to orthogonal rotations in phase space).
 We anticipate that this majorization-based approach holds the promise of shedding new light on the fundamental properties of quantum optical communication channels.